Returning to campus and ADA accommodations

 A reasonable accommodation is any adjustment to a job or work environment that does not cause undue hardship on an employer’s business operations.
 It allows an individual with a disability to participate in the job application process, perform essential functions of a job, and enjoy the same access to benefits and privileges of employment as those without disabilities.

 To initiate the interactive process toward determining eligibility for an accommodation, you can contact your supervisor, human resources, or the ADA Coordinator directly.
 The process is confidential.
 Requests for a reasonable accommodation will be assessed and evaluated on a case-by-case basis by the ADA Coordinator.
 Employees (including students employed by the university) will be asked to complete the Employee request for accommodation form and the Medical certification for employee accommodation form as part of the accommodation process. *Student employees may submit information provided for academic accommodations, when relevant, but may be asked for subsequent medical information as determined by the work accommodations requested.
 Assistance in completing forms or in reviewing the policy and process is provided as requested and, often, is offered via an Information Session.

 Employees have the option to self-identify as an individual with a disability upon employment.
 This information is confidential and is for data collection purposes only.
 Responses to the survey will be used for affirmative action planning purposes only.
 To self-identify, login to eServices and select the "Personal Information" tab.

-Individuals with disabilities who are in need of parking accommodations can contact the university’s ADA Coordinator or may obtain information regarding accessible parking locations from Parking and Transportation directly on the Monroe Park Campus at (804) 828-8726 and on the VCU Health Campus at (804) 828-0501.
+Individuals with disabilities who are in need of parking accommodations can contact the university’s ADA office or may obtain information regarding accessible parking locations from Parking and Transportation directly on the Monroe Park Campus at (804) 828-8726 and on the VCU Health Campus at (804) 828-0501.
 The university does not provide assigned "handicapped parking" but works to ensure that those requiring accommodation may be provided a reasonable alternative in university controlled lots. *Handicapped parking spaces are also located on street, but may fall outside the control of the university.